Instant Pot Black-Eyed Peas

 Add some vegetables – You can keep this dish simple or add some veggies!
 You can choose some onions, jalapeños, tomatoes, bell peppers, and/or collard greens to add some more flavor to the beans.
 To do that, sauté the veggies with the bacon, when bacon is about half way done, and then proceed with adding beans and finishing as the recipe suggests.

-Ham or turkey – you can add some diced ham or some leftover turkey meat in addition to or instead of the bacon.
+Protein Variation (Ham or Turkey)– you can add some diced ham or some leftover turkey meat in addition to or instead of the bacon.
 It’s a great way to use up leftover holiday ham and turkey.

 Make it vegan – simply omit the bacon and use vegetable broth.

-Serving – my jalapeno cornbread would be fantastic with this black eye peas recipe!
+Serving – my jalapeno cornbread would be fantastic with this black-eyed peas recipe!
 You can also use simple buttermilk cornbread or buttermilk biscuits.
 This is a great side dish for pork main dishes like beef chili, pork loin and BBQ pulled pork.

 Recipe FAQs